exposuretherapy/Homework1/Homework1.md

 ### Technologies in Use

+Mint originally used Yodlee as account aggregation across different bank platforms (21), but after it acquired Check, it incorporated Check's proprietary account aggregation technology (9).
+Mint used yellow pages to accurately categorize transactions.

+Yodlee is a service that stores login data for specific users, and uses that information to log into the user's bank and pull their financial transactions (31).
+Multiple services incorporate the use of Yodlee, including Mint's competitors.

-The following presents an overview of all of the technologies and applications that Mint uses to provide its service.
-Sleuthing is still underway to find descriptions of the exact Fintech algorithms and technologies that Mint employs.
-The majority of these technologies were found using Crunchbase.com (24)
+The following presents an overview of some of the other technologies and applications that Mint uses to provide its service.
+The majority of these technologies and their descriptions were found using Crunchbase.com (24)

-#### 	Security
-* Account aggregation - proprietary tech
-* Transaction Classification - standard industry classification codes (yellow page search engine)

 ####	Application Data
 * PHP
 	* What is it: Programming language for web development.
-Server side scripting, command line scripting, writing desktop applications
+It allows server side scripting and command line scripting, and writing desktop applications that communicate with a cetral server in an organized manner.

-	* How it works: works with web server to deliver web pages to specific computers that are requesting information.
+	* How it works: PHP works with web servers to deliver web pages to specific computers that are requesting information.
 Web pages use some scripting language (html, others) to communicate the web page data.
 Server interprets that language and turns it into something useful.
 (15)

-	* Author's Understanding: Mint uses PHP to quickly translate packets of information from the user to Mint's servers.

 * Nginx
 	* What is it: NGINX is open source software for web serving, reverse proxying, caching, load balancing, media streaming, and more.

 	* How it works: Basically, it's a web server that allows for performance optimization under scale.
 Uses asynchronous, event-driven approach where requests are handled in a single thread as opposed to new processes for each web request.
 This multiple processes can be controlled by a single process.
 .
 * Bootstrap
 	* What is it: Framework for developing responsive and mobile-first websites.

-	* Author's Understanding: Mint uses this to allow users to run the app on a multitude of mobile devices, thus allowing different types of hardware (specifically cell phones or tablets) to utilize their application.
+	* Author's Summary: Mint uses this to allow users to run the app on a multitude of mobile devices, thus allowing different types of hardware (specifically cell phones or tablets) to utilize their application.

 #### Utilities
 * Amazon Cloudfront